Allentown, Pa., ex-finance chief pleads guilty to federal fraud

-HARRISBURG, Pa.
-(Reuters) - The former finance director of Allentown, Pennsylvania, admitted on Monday that he participated in a scheme to steer a city contract for delinquent tax collection to a partnership that had made campaign donations.
+HARRISBURG, Pa., Jan 11 (Reuters) - The former finance director of Allentown, Pennsylvania, admitted on Monday that he participated in a scheme to steer a city contract for delinquent tax collection to a partnership that had made campaign donations.

 Gary Strathearn, 68, of Sea Girt, N.J., pleaded guilty in U.S. District Court in Allentown to one count of conspiracy to commit mail and wire fraud, a felony.
 He faces up to 20 years in prison and a $250,000 fine at his sentencing by Judge Juan R. Sanchez on April 14.